Autism & ADHD Matters Theatre

 Sound is relayed to the audience through wireless headsets to reduce noise levels in the hall.

-Places are offered on a first come, first served basis, so please arrive as early as possible before the session you wish to attend to save disappointment.
+Places are offered free to ticket holders on a first come, first served basis, so please arrive as early as possible before the session you wish to attend to save disappointment.

 Friday 27th June 2025